idris-hackers/atom-language-idris/README.md

 ## Development

-To work on this plugin you need to clone it into your atom directory and rename the folder to `language-atom` or the package settings won't get picked up.
+To work on this plugin you need to clone it into your atom directory and rename the folder to `language-idris` or the package settings won't get picked up.
+Then you need an `apm install` from the `language-idris` folder to install the dependencies.